 In 2021, we also named our first commercial collaborator with Project Ybá – the Brazil-based cosmetics brand, Natura.
 Natura has been using Brazilian biodiversity assets from the Amazon rainforest in its cosmetics for more than 20 years.
 The company’s business model is to promote the region's development through the union of science, traditional knowledge and local entrepreneurship.
 Currently, Natura uses 38 bio-ingredients (including oils, butters, essential oils, extracts and derivatives) from the Amazonian biodiversity in the formulation of items for skin care, hair care and perfume.

 Natura will support the development of the local cooperative and contribute its expertise in the technical evaluation of the bioactives.
-When the commercial cooperative is fully trained and organized, it is estimated that up to 150 local families could benefit from Project Ybá’s sustainable commerce.

 Eventually, Dow and its collaborators hope to scale Project Ybá’s “bio-business” model to other communities and other value chains to help preserve and restore the Amazon rainforest.